Claire-bioinformatics/bulk-rnaseq-senescence-analysis/README.md

 - Clear transcriptomic differences between all three conditions

 ## Reproducibility Note
 This analysis was originally performed in a university environment using specific datasets and configurations.
-The script and report are provided to demonstrate the workflow and interpretation.
+The script and figures extracted from the report are provided to demonstrate the workflow and interpretation.

 ## Skills Demonstrated
 - RNA-seq data analysis